 With docking and floating behavior, you can deliver customizable layouts.
 This feature shares the same CommandDock as our DockingTab for creating persistent workspaces.
 Enable floating toolbars with a single property.

-The Menus and Toolbars for WinForms suite integrates menus and toolbars into a single system, allowing you to reuse the same objects and code for menu items and toolbar buttons.
-The same command item — like text, image, or event-handling code — can be used in several menus and/or toolbars at the same time.
+The WinForms menu and toolbar suite provides a single, integrated system that allows you to reuse the same objects and code for menu items and toolbar buttons.
+The same command item — like text, image, or event-handling code — can be used in several menus, context menus and/or toolbars at the same time.

 Global Key Shortcuts

 You can use shortcut and mnemonic keys to access a menu using the keyboard instead of the mouse.
 The shortcut keys are also usable for commands not present in any menus or toolbars.